-I admit that I was always skeptical about the process of making homemade pumpkin puree and I assumed it would be difficult and time consuming to make.
-But in all actuality, pressure cooking a pumpkin doesn’t take much effort at all.
-And it is most definitely worth it.
-I cannot wait for you all to give this method a try.
+I admit that I was always skeptical about the process of making homemade pumpkin purée and assumed it would be both difficult and time consuming.
+But in all honesty, pressure cooking a pumpkin doesn’t take much effort at all and it is most definitely worth it.
+I cannot wait for you all to give this method a try!

 Store pumpkin purée in an airtight container in the refrigerator for up to one week.

 If you have a lot left over, set aside some for the fridge and freeze the remaining purée for up to 6 months.
 Thaw in the refrigerator overnight before serving.

 Pumpkin purée is versatile for an entire array of fall dishes for adding that distinct delicious hint of pumpkin flavor (all vegan and gluten-free!):

 The easiest homemade pumpkin purée made in your pressure cooker (Instant Pot).
 Minimal effort and just the good stuff is needed for this simple and mostly hands off recipe.
 Homemade pumpkin purée is thick, creamy, fluffy and sweet.
 It will transform all your pumpkin recipes this fall!